jedrulcia/DailyCodingProblems/README.md

 CodingProblem62:
 A permutation can be specified by an array P, where P[i] represents the location of the element at i in the permutation

+CodingProblem63:
+Given a string and a pattern, find the starting indices of all occurrences of the pattern in the string.